georgeflanagin/parsec4/README.md

 - Changed some string searches to exploit constants in string module rather than str functions that might be affected by locale.

-- Where practical, f-strings are used for formatting.

 - An explicit `Value.__str__` is now provided so that the `Value` objects are more aesthetically pleasing when printed.